Flows for APEX API Package (flow_api_pkg)

 p_result => :APEX$TASK_OUTCOME);

-p_result in flow_process_variables.prov_var_vc2%type default null -- Approval Result
+p_outcome in flow_process_variables.prov_var_vc2%type default null

 );